 This morning, I woke to find my four friends asleep in our small cabin, whilst bags were squashed under beds or dotted around our room.
 It was still quite early so I pulled out my fascinating book and dived into a mysterious world of riddles and clues.

 After breakfast we moved on to our first activity of the day; problem solving.
 Problem solving for me was the most amazing activity because the challenges were hard to solve, which put my mind at work.
 For one of the challenges we had to figure out how to cross a lake which we did but we got pretty dirty whilst doing so.
 One of the hardest challenges was when we had to balance on a bridge and keep a tyre in the air for as long as possible.
 This resorted in us using a ‘leaning’ method, which worked sometimes, but at other times gave us a crash landing!

 Straight after the best activity…was the SCARIEST-The Giant Swing!
 Haiyin and I were both really scared of it, but as soon as I pulled the rope, I felt a rush of excitement which filled my whole body and then most of the fear was forgotten.

 I had an awesome day overcoming my fears and challenging my brain, my two favourite things.

 If you challenge yourself, you don’t miss out on fun experiences, which is what I feel like I did at PGL’.

 Year 6 Residential to France

 On Tuesday, we explored a nearby town called Montdidier and learnt about all the stories about the town it was very fun and we learnt some new facts.
-In the afternoon we went to a chocolate factory where we learnt how they made the chocolate and mould it.
-There was a massive chocolate Eifel tower!
+In the afternoon we went to a chocolate factory where we learnt how they made the chocolate and mold it.
+There was a massive chocolate Eiffel tower!
 That was one of the tastiest days ever!